Manchester United manager news: 'I don't want to upset this guy again!' - Mauricio Pochettino responds to Reds rumours | Goal.com

 'I don't want to upset this guy again!' - Pochettino responds to Man Utd rumours

-Mauricio Pochettino insists Tottenham need to be focussed despite rumours linking the Argentine to Manchester United.
+Mauricio Pochettino insists Tottenham need to be focused despite rumours linking the Argentine to Manchester United.

 The Spurs boss has been heavily linked with a move to Old Trafford next season after Jose Mourinho was sacked by United on Tuesday, and is yet to rule himself out of the job.